xiaoluo-whu/xiaoluo-whu.github.io/_posts/2019-08-08-review_supplier_portal.md

 3.switch to sp-web/target, enter the following text in the command line
 >          nohup java -jar sp-web-1.0.0-SNAPSHOT.jar &

-4.then you can send http restful request from restlet or postman.
+4.then you can send http RESTful request from Restlet or Postman.